seanlowcy77/Simple-API-Creation/README.md

 ## 5. Testing

 Testing of the APIs were done via Chai and Mocha.
 Simply run `npm test` in the root directory to see the results of the tests.
 Travis also helps automate these tests with the `travis.yml` file.
-All test cases should be passing
+All test cases should be passing.

 ![Testcases success](https://github.com/seanlowcy77/Simple-API-Creation/blob/AWS-Lambda/images/Testcases.png)